 A Sinner’s Prayer – Luke 18: 9-14

 A parable is a story from everyday life which the Lord Jesus told to convey gospel truth and teach spiritual lessons.
 In this story, a Pharisee is presented praying as a self-conceited, self-centered, self-congratulating hypocrite.
 His prayer amounted to a monologue with God about ‘me’.
 He thanked God for nothing other than himself!
 “God, I thank You that I am not like other men” – v 11.
 The Lord Jesus was exposing the pride, foolishness and hypocrisy of the Pharisees and making them stand out for what they were.
-At the same time He wants to teach them about the prayer that God will hear and respond to.
-Christ wanted to save the Pharisees as much as the tax collectors.
+At the same time He wants to teach them about the prayer that God will hear and answer for He wanted to save the Pharisees as much as the tax collectors.

 Pride is a problem in the heart of man.
 It is at the root of human sinfulness and wears many guises including the cloak of religion.
 C. S. Lewis said of it: